omegafragger/starter-academic/content/publication/ood_iccv_2023/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *arXiv:2209.11960*
+publication: In ICCV 2023, Workshop on Out-of-Distribution Generalization in Computer Vision
-publication_short: In *arXiv:2209.11960*
+publication_short: In ICCV 2023, OOD-CV Workshop

 abstract: In image classification, a lot of development has happened in detecting out-of-distribution (OoD) data.
 However, most OoD detection methods are evaluated on a standard set of datasets, arbitrarily different from training data.
-There is no clear definition of what forms a ``good" OoD dataset.
+There is no clear definition of what forms a "good" OoD dataset.
 Furthermore, the state-of-the-art OoD detection methods already achieve near perfect results on these standard benchmarks.
 In this paper, we define 2 categories of OoD data using the subtly different concepts of perceptual/visual and semantic similarity to in-distribution (iD) data.
-We define Near OoD samples as perceptually similar but semantically different from iD samples, and Shifted samples as points which are visually different but semantically akin to iD data.
+We define *Near OoD* samples as perceptually similar but semantically different from iD samples, and *Shifted* samples as points which are visually different but semantically akin to iD data.
 We then propose a GAN based framework for generating OoD samples from each of these 2 categories, given an iD dataset.
 Through extensive experiments on MNIST, CIFAR-10/100 and ImageNet, we show that a) state-of-the-art OoD detection methods which perform exceedingly well on conventional benchmarks are significantly less robust to our proposed benchmark.
-Moreover, b) models performing well on our setup also perform well on conventional real-world OoD detection benchmarks and vice versa, thereby indicating that one might not even need a separate OoD set, to reliably evaluate performance in OoD detection.
+Moreover, we observe that b) models performing well on our setup also perform well on conventional real-world OoD detection benchmarks and vice versa, thereby indicating that one might not even need a separate OoD set, to reliably evaluate performance in OoD detection.

 # Summary.
 An optional shortened abstract.
-summary: We propose a new benchmark for generating different types of out-of-distribution samples given an in-distribution dataset.
+summary: We propose a new benchmark for generating and evaluating different types of out-of-distribution samples given an in-distribution dataset.

 tags:
 - Source Themes